 The Fellowships in Aerospace History are awarded annually, supported by the National Aeronautics and Space Administration, and administered by the AHA and the History of Science Society (HSS).
 Representatives from the AHA, HSS, and the Society for the History of Technology comprise the review committee.
 The fellowships fund projects that undertake advanced research in all aspects of aerospace history, from the earliest human interest in flight to the present, including cultural and intellectual history, economic history, the history of law and public policy, and the history of science, engineering, and management.

-The 2021–22 AHA Fellowship in Aerospace History has been awarded to Alyssa Kreikemeier, a PhD candidate at Boston College, for her project “Aerial Enclosures: From Commons to Conflict in the American West.”
+The 2021–22 AHA Fellowship in Aerospace History has been awarded to Alyssa Kreikemeier, a PhD candidate at Boston University, for her project “Aerial Enclosures: From Commons to Conflict in the American West.”

 The 2021–22 AHA Fellowship in the History of Space Technology has been awarded to Benjamin Goosen, a PhD candidate at the European University Institute, to work on his dissertation “The Year of the Earth (1957–1958): Cold War Science and the Making of Planetary Consciousness.”